AckerlyXu/heima/articles/virtual-machines/windows/infrastructure-example.md

 ## Virtual network and subnets
 Because the virtual network does not need ongoing connectivity to the Adventure Work Cycles on-premises network, they decided on a cloud-only virtual network.

-They created a cloud-only virtual network with the following settings using the Azure portal preview:
+They created a cloud-only virtual network with the following settings using the Azure Portal:

 * Name: AZOS-CHE-VN01
 * Location: China East